Stravaiger Poetry

 Nae mare tae be sparit frae the huntin man's gun

-Nae weel-kent ca soons owre snaw-peakit bens
+Nae weel-kent caw soons owre snaw-peakit bens

 Fir ye haed met yir aynd et the hauns o feart men